Nezumi72/batch_render_helper/README.md

 ![](images/enabling_addon.png)

+Download `.zip` file.
+From the `Edit` menu select `Preferences`.
+In the preferences panel select install and browse to the `batch render helper.zip` file.
-Located in testing section of addons.
+To addon can be found in the testing section of addons.

 # Panel layout: